History of Sirhind

-Tirgata Kingdom
+Trigarta Kingdom

 It derives its name probably from Sairindhas, a tribe that according to Varahamihira (AD 505-87), Brihat Samhita, once inhabited this part of the country.
-According to Heuin Tsang, the Chinese traveller who visited India during the seventh century, Sirhind was the capital of the district of Shitotulo, or Shatadru (the River Sutlej), which was about 2000 H or 533 km in circuit.
-The Shatadru principality subsequently became part of the vast kingdom called Trigat of which Jalandhar was the capital.
+According to Hsuen Tsang, the Chinese traveller who visited India during the seventh century, Sirhind was the capital of the district of Shitotulo, or Shatadru (the River Sutlej), which was about 2000 H or 533 km in circuit.
+The Shatadru principality subsequently became part of the vast kingdom called Trigarta of which Jalandhar was the capital.

-Medieval Era
+Medieval era

 At the time of the struggle between the Hindu Shahis and the Ghaznavids, Sirhind was an important outpost on the eastern frontier of the Hindu Shahi Empire.
 With the contraction of their territory under the Ghaznavid onslaught, the Hindu Shahi capital was shifted in 1012 to Sirhind, where it remained till the death of Trilochanpala, the last ruling king of the dynasty.
-After the Hindu Shahi dynasty fell, the outpost of Sirhind was captured by the Ghaznavids however it was later abandoned due to its distance from the Ghaznavid capital, Lahore.
+After the Hindu Shahi dynasty fell, the outpost of Sirhind was captured by the Ghaznavids, but it was later abandoned due to its distance from the Ghaznavid capital, Lahore.
 At the close of the 12th century, the town was occupied by the Chauhans.
 During the invasions of Muhammad Ghori, Sirhind, along with Bathinda, constituted the most important military outpost of Prithviraj Chauhan, the last Rajput ruler of Delhi.
 Muhammad Ghori captured the outpost of Bathinda and he then captured Sirhind and finally Delhi.
 Under the Mamluk dynasty, Sirhind constituted one of the six territorial divisions of the Punjab.
 In the time of Mughal Emperor Akbar, the rival towns of Sunam and Samana were subordinated to it and included in what was called Sirhind sarkar of the Subah of Delhi.
 It was refounded by Sultan Firuz Shah Tughlaq in 1361 AD at the behest of Sayyid Jalaluddin Bukhari, the spiritual guide of that king.
 The duty of building the town was given to Khwaja Fathallah, the brother of the ancestor of Shaikh Ahmad Sirhindi.
 He made it a new pargana by dividing the old fief of Samana Firuz Shah dug a canal from the Sutlej.
 It was an important stronghold of the Delhi Sultanate.
 In 1415 Khizr Khan, the first Sayyid ruler of Delhi, nominated his son Mubarak Khan as a governor of Sirhind.
 In 1420, Khizr Khan defeated the insurgent Sarang Khan at Sirhind.
-In 1431, the town was incurred upon by the Khokhar tribe under their leader Mustafa Jasrath Khokhar.
-The town was however recaptured by the Delhi Sultan Mubarak Shah in September 1432.
+In 1431, the city was invaded by the Khokhar tribe under their leader Mustafa Jasrath Khokhar.
+The town was however recaptured by Mubarak Shah in September 1432.
 In 1451 here, Bahlul Khan Lodi assumed the title of Sultan under the governorship of Malik Sultan Shah Lodi.